+You'll love this recipe because it uses overly ripe bananas!
 I had blackened bananas again this past week, from being too busy running around chasing John John that I forgot to eat my daily banana!
 I made Eggless Banana Waffles last week with some of the blackened bananas.
-Then, I made Dog Waffles, and now I’m sharing my recipe for Chocolate Chip Banana Bread Bars.
-And, I can confirm – I have no more blackened bananas!
+Then, I made Dog Waffles, and now I'm sharing my recipe for easy Chocolate Chip Banana Bread Bars.

 I used my USA Pan 8 x 8-inch pan for this recipe, but you can also use a 9 x 9-inch pan as well.
 That extra inch won't matter too much in this recipe, the larger pan will just result in a little bit larger and shorter bar.